emaralive/bp-rest-api-v1-docs/bp-rest-api-handbook/index.md

 ## About authentification

-**Cookie authentication** is the standard authentication method included with WordPress, the **BP REST API use it**.
+**Cookie authentication** is the standard authentication method included with WordPress, the **BP REST API** utilizes it.

 ### The REST API Nonce

-The WordPress REST API includes a technique called [nonces](https://codex.wordpress.org/WordPress_Nonces) to avoid [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) issues.
+The WordPress REST API includes a technique called [nonces](https://developer.wordpress.org/apis/security/nonces/) to avoid [CSRF](http://en.wikipedia.org/wiki/Cross-site_request_forgery) issues.
 This prevents other sites from forcing you to perform actions without explicitly intending to do so.
 This requires slightly special handling for the API.

 The API uses nonces with the action set to `wp_rest`.
 To generate it and pass it to your script you can use the `wp_localize_script()`function.